November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 AspectClean ArchitectureMonolithic Architecture

-DependenciesControlled, point inward toward business logic.Tightly coupled components with direct knowledge of each other.
+DependenciesControlled; point inward toward business logicTightly coupled components with direct dependencies

-TestabilityHigh; core logic can be tested in isolation.Low; often requires full integration environment.
+TestabilityHigh; core logic tested in isolationLow; tests often require full integration environments

-MaintainabilityEasier; changes rarely impact core logic.Harder; small changes can cascade.
+MaintainabilityEasier; changes rarely affect core logicHarder; small changes can cascade

 The Four Layers of Clean Architecture

 Robert C. Martin’s model uses four concentric layers.
-The innermost layer contains the domain’s core, shielded from external details.
-All arrows point inward—dependencies flow from outer layers to inner ones.
+The innermost layer contains the domain core, shielded from external details.
+All dependencies point inward.

 Concentric circles diagram illustrating clean architecture layers from core entities to outer frameworks and adapters